 Principles of Financial Accounting provides an introduction to the concepts and uses of financial accounting information in a business environment and its role in the economic decision-making process.
 Accounting is referred to as the language of business.
-In 1494 Luca Pacioli published the double-entry bookkeeping treatise which remains the foundation of accounting today.
-Pacioli is considered the father of accounting.
-"And yet five hundred years later his bookkeeping treatise remains the foundation of modern accounting and its system is still in use throughout the world.
-This is extraordinary" (Gleeson-White, 2012, p 30).
 The primary areas of study in this course include the theory of debits and credits, special journals, the accounting cycle, notes and interest, receivables and payables, accruals and deferrals, measurement and valuation of assets and liabilities, the determination of net income (profit) and the preparation and analysis of basic financial statements.
 Broad accounting topic areas to be covered include: accounting as an information system, measuring and reporting the operating cycle, measuring and reporting long-term assets and long-term liabilities, and expanded presentation and analysis of accounting information.
 Prerequisite: Eligibility for ENG 101W.